epugh/scrutineer/README.md

 deletes on the primary stream (perhaps an OnDelete Trigger in your SQL database) so that IDs that were deleted in the primary stream after the last full check could be detected correctly.

-* Obviously we'd love to have a Solr implementation here, we hope the community can help here.